 - Airline fee reimbursement: You’ll get up to $200 back for airfare, upgrades, baggage fees, lounge access, inflight food and beverages, and more.

-- Airport lounge access: Enjoy unlimited access to more than 1,200 airport lounges.
+- Airport lounge access: Enjoy complimentary access to more than 1,300 airport lounges.

-- Global Entry/TSA Precheck application fee reimbursement: Apply for faster security screening and get reimbursed for the fee, up to $100.
+- Global Entry/TSA Precheck application fee reimbursement: Apply for faster security screening and get reimbursed for the fee, up to $100 every five years.

 - Insurance coverage for delayed luggage: Get reimbursed up to $100 a day for up to three days for emergency purchases when your baggage is delayed by more than four hours.